JoyceLi-Xilinx/Vitis-In-Depth-Tutorial/Getting_Started/Vitis_GUI/Part4.md

  In this fourth part of the Introduction to Vitis tutorial, you will compile and run the vector-add example using each of three build targets supported in the Vitis flow (software emulation, hardware emulation and hardware).

-* Software Emulation - The kernel code is compiled to run on the host processor.
-This allows iterative algorithm refinement through fast build-and-run loops.
-This target is useful for identifying syntax errors, performing source-level debugging of the kernel code running together with application, and verifying the behavior of the system.

-* Hardware Emulation - The kernel code is compiled into a hardware model (RTL), which is run in a dedicated simulator.
-This build-and-run loop takes longer but provides a detailed, cycle-accurate view of kernel activity.
-This target is useful for testing the functionality of the logic that will go in the FPGA and getting initial performance estimates.

-* Hardware - The kernel code is compiled into a hardware model (RTL) and then implemented on the FPGA, resulting in a binary that will run on the actual FPGA.

 ##### IMPORTANT: This tutorial requires Vitis 2020.2 or later to run.